20 Good movies to Learn Korean

 His younger stepbrother Doo-young (Do Kyung-soo) is a hardworking judo athlete.
 He loses his eyesight because of an injury that happens in a match.

-Taking advantage of his younger brother’s condition, Doo-sik gets his release from jail.
+Taking advantage of his younger brother’s condition, Doo-sik is released from jail.

 These two brothers, who hate each other, start living together, and that’s when things start getting interesting.